Jazz0264/CE_4348_OS/readme.txt

     at program termination.
 The program text files MUST be within the same directory as the executable or will not run correctly.

-    The txt file it searches for is hard coded and named "fname.txt".
-You may change it by modifying the string in line 37 of the main.c program.
+    for project 2 the main.c program also keeps track of the process and scheduler states as well as clock cycles for the scheduling algorithm.

+    Is hard coded to search for the program list "program_list.txt" within the same directory and can be changed in line 46

+## scheduler.c

+    this program was implemented for project 2 and handles the round robin scheduling and the creation of process control blocks of the programs within the program_list.txt file with a time quantum of 10 clock cycles.

+    the time quantum can be changed at line 49 to some other constant.

 ## Compiling

     the program was compiled using

-    "gcc memory.c cpu.c disk.c main.c -o main"
+    "gcc memory.c cpu.c disk.c main.c scheduler.c -o main"

     and executed with